-13 Common Reasons: Why Resin Is Yellowing [2024]
+13 Reasons Why Resin Is Yellowing [And Fixes]

-However, there’s a common issue that can put a damper on your resin projects over time – the dreaded yellowing effect.
+However, there’s a common issue that can put a damper on your resin projects over time, the dreaded yellowing effect.

 Have you ever noticed that your once crystal-clear epoxy resin masterpiece has taken on an unsightly yellow hue?
 Don’t fret; you’re not alone.